MicrosoftDocs/microsoft-salescopilot-docs/articles/suggested-tasks-collab-space.md

 - **Automated tasks suggestions**: As sales teams collaborate within collaboration spaces in Teams, the Copilot for Sales bot actively monitors the conversations in the channel for relevant discussions and action items.
 When it finds a potential task, it suggests the task to the channel members, who can then decide whether to add the task to their task list.
 Tasks are suggested once every 24 hours for new posts and replies in the channel.

     > [!NOTE]
     > - Automated task suggestions are available only in collaboration spaces that are created using the account team or deal room template in Microsoft Teams.
+They are not available in all Teams channels.
     > - Task suggestions are displayed only in the Standard channel and not in the private channel or shared channel.
     > - Task suggestions are shown only for the collaboration spaces that are created after March 2024 and not for the existing collaboration spaces.

-- **Task creation and assignment**: Sales team members can select all or some of the suggested tasks and create them as tasks in the Planner app.
+- **Task creation and assignment**: Sales team members can select all or some of the suggested tasks and create them as Planner tasks.
 They can also assign the tasks to themselves or to other channel members.
 If required, they can update the task title, owner, and due date.
 Preview of the task is shown to the user creating the task.

 - **Planner app integration**: The Planner app is pinned as **Tasks** tab in the channel.
 This helps the sales team not only to create tasks, but also to maintain a shared view of the tasks in the channel.
 Planner tasks are readily accessible from the dedicated account team or deal room channel through the **Tasks** tab in Teams.
 Planner tasks can also be viewed and managed from the Planner app in Teams.